cryptobuks1/checkonchain/research_articles/dcr_useradoption/dcr_useradoption.md

 ## Disclosure

 *This paper was written and researched as part of the author's [research proposal](https://proposals.decred.org/proposals/78b50f218106f5de40f9bd7f604b048da168f2afbec32c8662722b70d62e4d36) accepted by the Decred DAO.
 Thus, the writer was paid in DCR for their billed time undertaking the research.
 Nevertheless, the study aims to be objective and mathematically rigorous based on publicly available market and blockchain data.
-All findings can be readily verified by readers in the attached [spreadsheet](X) and all assumptions shall be clearly stated.*
+All findings can be readily verified by readers in the attached [spreadsheets](data/) and all assumptions shall be clearly stated.*

-# UPDATE SPREADSHEET

 # 1) The Immutable Wealth of DCR Holders